tr0llik/Steam-Badge-Checker/README.md

 - **Efficiency**: Quickly analyze large libraries with minimal effort.

 ## License
-This project is licensed under the MIT License.
-Contributions and improvements are welcome!
+This project is licensed under the GNU General Public License v3.0.
+You are free to use, modify, and distribute this software under the terms of the GPL license.
+Any derivative works must also be licensed under GPL.

+For more information, see the [LICENSE](LICENSE) file included in this repository.